ooominds/OOOM_RSE/README.md

 New members should start by reading the [onboarding file](./onboarding.md) in this repository.

 This file contains information on the tasks you need to complete over the first few weeks into the project (software related).

+## GitHub etiquette
+We know some of you are experienced git/GitHub users while others have never heard of this before.
+Make sure you visit the [GitHub etiquette section](./GH_etiquette.md) before getting started.